opensearch-project/documentation-website/_analyzers/custom-analyzer.md

 ## Position increment gap

-The `position_increment_gap` parameter sets a positional gap between terms when indexing multi-valued fields, like arrays.
-This gap ensures that phrase queries typically don't match terms across separate values unless explicitly allowed.
+The `position_increment_gap` parameter sets a positional gap between terms when indexing multi-valued fields, such as arrays.
+This gap ensures that phrase queries don't match terms across separate values unless explicitly allowed.
 For example, a default gap of 100 means terms in different array entries are 100 positions apart, preventing unintended matches in phrase searches.
-You can adjust this value or set it to 0 to allow phrases to span across array values.
+You can adjust this value or set it to `0` in order to allow phrases to span across array values.

-Following example demonstrates the effect of `position_increment_gap` using `match_phrase` query.
+The following example demonstrates the effect of `position_increment_gap` using a `match_phrase` query.

-1. Index a document in `test-index`:
+1. Index a document in a `test-index`:

      ```json
      PUT test-index/_doc/1